The Ultimate Guide To Eating In Sayulita 2023

 My Favorite Places To Eat In Sayulita

 1. El Itacate.
 There’s so much to say about El Itacate that I’ll spread it out because it makes several lists.
-Their main thing here is steak tacos, but EVERYTHING on the menu is great.
+Their main thing to get here are the steak tacos, but EVERYTHING on the menu is great.
 It’s THE place to go if you love cheese, because they make a great burrito that’s wrapped in fried cheese instead of a tortilla.
 They have a hibiscus taco that vegetarians will drool over and they bring out 3 trays of salsa, beans, fire grilled onions, and pico de gallo for you to top your dishes with.
 It’s the first place I eat at every time I get into town.

 2. Mary’s Tacos.
 They have the best and most filling shrimp and fish tacos in Sayulita.
 Everything is cooked to perfection and topped with so many fresh ingredients.
 Two will fill me up.
 My go to dishes are the Sayulita Taco and the Cazuelita, a bowl filled with every soft of goodness.
 You can get it as a vegetarian dish, or topped with any of their proteins.
-The vegetarian and the shrimp are my favorite.
+The vegetarian and the shrimps are my favorite.